MtADATA3101/Course_Documents_2025/Assignments/2_dplyr.md

 ### Assignment:

-At the beginning of class on September 18, create a new R script file or R Notebook.
+In class on Sep.
+18, open the file dplyr_flight_example.R

 Code along with Elizabeth to practice using dplyr functions.

-Save the file with a descriptive name including the term dplyr.
-Push it to your repository.
+Save the file, commit it, and push it to your GitHub repository.

 ### Ideas for A range work: